elymatos/fn3/backup/fn3_scenarios/02-CSP.md

-# Common Sense Psychology: A Summary of Jerry R. Hobbs's Approach
+# Commonsense Psychology: A Summary

+In FN3, the structure of generic scenarios related to human cognition is based on the book **A Formal Theory of Commonsense Psychology - How People Think People Think, Andrew S. Gordon and Jerry R. Hobbs (2017)**.
+This texts presents a summary of the main ideas used to create the scenarios discussed on next chapters.

-## 1. Introduction: The Objectives of Common Sense Psychology
+## 1. Introduction: The Objectives of Commonsense Psychology

-Common Sense Psychology, as articulated by Jerry R. Hobbs, aims to formalize the implicit understanding that ordinary people have about how the mind works and how mental states interact with actions and the world.
+Commonsense Psychology (CSP), as articulated by Gordon&Hobbs, aims to formalize the implicit understanding that ordinary people have about how the mind works and how mental states interact with actions and the world.
 This endeavor is not about proposing new psychological theories, but rather about explicating the foundational, unstated assumptions we all operate with in daily life when we attribute beliefs, desires, intentions, and other mental states to ourselves and others.

 The primary objective is to create a computationally tractable model of this everyday psychological reasoning.
 Such a model is crucial for various applications, particularly in Artificial Intelligence (AI) and Natural Language Processing (NLP), where systems need to understand and generate human-like behavior, interpret natural language, and engage in meaningful interaction.
-Without a formalized understanding of common sense, AI systems struggle with context, nuance, and the basic motivations behind human actions and communication.
-Hobbs's work seeks to lay bare the "axioms" of human common sense about the mind, much like physics describes common sense about the physical world.
+Without a formalized understanding of commonsense, AI systems struggle with context, nuance, and the basic motivations behind human actions and communication.
+CSP work seeks to lay bare the "axioms" of human commonsense about the mind, much like physics describes commonsense about the physical world.

-## 2. Hobbs's Method: Formalization in First-Order Logic
+## 2. CSP Method: Formalization in First-Order Logic

-Hobbs's distinctive method for formalizing common sense psychology is rooted in **abductive inference** and **first-order logic**.
+CSP's distinctive method for formalizing commonsense psychology is rooted in **abductive inference** and **first-order logic**.
 He posits that much of human understanding and interpretation, especially of language, involves abductively inferring the most plausible explanation for observed phenomena (e.g., why someone said something, or why an event occurred).

-His approach involves:
+This approach involves:

 - **Axiomatization:** Expressing common-sense knowledge as a set of logical axioms and predicates.
 These axioms are fundamental truths or rules that govern the relationships between various concepts.
 For instance, an axiom might state that if an agent perceives something, they come to believe it.
 - **Abduction as Inference:** Using abduction as the primary mode of reasoning.
 In abduction, if we have a set of axioms (P⟹Q) and an observed phenomenon (Q), we can hypothesize P as an explanation.
 This contrasts with deduction (P⟹Q, P, therefore Q) and induction (observing many Q after P, inferring P⟹Q).
-Hobbs frames understanding as finding the best abductive explanation for observed facts, such as interpreting an utterance by inferring the speaker's intentions and beliefs that would make the utterance relevant.
+CSP frames understanding as finding the best abductive explanation for observed facts, such as interpreting an utterance by inferring the speaker's intentions and beliefs that would make the utterance relevant.
 - **Minimal Cost Abduction:** When multiple explanations are possible, abduction seeks the "best" explanation, often defined as the one that involves assuming the fewest new, unproven propositions (i.e., minimal cost).
 This principle guides disambiguation and plausible inference in complex situations.

-This logical framework allows for precise, unambiguous representation of common-sense notions, enabling computational systems to "reason" with them.
+This logical framework allows for precise, unambiguous representation of commonsense notions, enabling computational systems to "reason" with them.
 The focus is on capturing the _implications_ and _connections_ between concepts that underlie our everyday inferences, rather than building a comprehensive ontology of every possible mental state.

 ## 3. Main Concepts and Their Interrelations

-Hobbs explores several core concepts in common sense psychology, defining them through their relationships with each other, forming a coherent, interconnected framework.
+CSP explores several core concepts in commonsense psychology, defining them through their relationships with each other, forming a coherent, interconnected framework.

 ### 3.1.
 Belief and Knowledge